-2. In the event of a state ordered reduction of the District's in-person workforce the District will provide the opportunity for all non-essential employees and contractors to telecommute including, but not limited to, facilitating or requesting the procurement, distribution, downloading and installation of any needed devices or technology, including software, data, office laptops, or phones, and the transferring of office phone lines to work or personal cell phones as practicable or applicable to the workplace.
-District staff will be guided on this per the Building Level Emergency Plans, specifically the Continuity of Operations and Continuity of Instruction sections.

-- 3. To the extent possible the District will stagger work shifts of essential employees and contractors in order to reduce overcrowding on public transportation systems and at worksites.
+- 2. In the event of a state ordered reduction of the District's in-person workforce the District will provide the opportunity for all non-essential employees to telecommute including, but not limited to, facilitating or requesting the procurement, distribution, downloading and installation of any needed devices or technology, including software, data, office laptops, or phones, and the transferring of office phone lines to work or personal cell phones as practicable or applicable to the workplace.
+District staff will be guided on this per the Building Level Emergency Plans, specifically the Continuity of Operations and Continuity of Instruction sections. - 3.
+To the extent possible the District will stagger work shifts of essential employees in order to reduce overcrowding on public transportation systems and at worksites.
 District staff and students typically walk or drive personal vehicles to campus.
-In an effort to reduce overcrowding: - On campus class schedules will be staggered to morning and afternoon or alternate day cohorts. - Staff may arrive on campus prior to students at staggered times. - Staff may be permitted to work remotely. - Contractors may not be permitted on campus during school hours. - Visitors may not be permitted on campus during school hours. - 4.
-Personal protective equipment (PPE) will be procured and stored for essential personnel and contractors: - The Facilities Department will maintain inventory of PPE as recommended by the NYS Education Department guidelines, and continually restocked as needed. - PPE will be stored on campus in compliance with the manufacturer's storage recommendations. - PPE will be readily available to any person in need. - 5.
-In the event an employee or contractor is exposed to a known case of a communicable disease that is the subject of a public health emergency, exhibits symptoms of such disease, or tests positive for such disease, and in order to prevent the spread or contraction of such disease in the workplace, the District will follow a set protocol for the exposure, as well as the disinfecting of the affected work area(s).
-The District's Building Level Emergency Plan contains an Infectious Disease Annex, section 25 which details: - The disinfecting of any area known or suspected to be infected with the communicable disease, as well as any common area surface and shared equipment such employee or contractor may have touched. - Available leave options for the affected employee(s) in the event of an employee's need to receive testing, treatment, isolation, or quarantine per state and local guidelines - Note: Such protocol does not involve any action that would violate existing federal, state, or local law, including sick leave or health information privacy. - 6.
-The District will document the work hours and locations of all essential employees and contractors, including off-site visits, as follows: - All entrances to campus buildings will be locked - All employees will use their access cards for entrance in order to document their entrance at each building - Payroll, attendance, and time cards will further document an employee's presence on campus. - With prior permission for campus access, contractors and visitors will sign a log upon entering each building
+In an effort to reduce overcrowding: - On campus class schedules will be staggered to morning and afternoon or alternate day cohorts. - Staff may arrive on campus prior to students at staggered times. - O Staff may be permitted to work remotely. - Visitors may not be permitted on campus during school hours. - 4.
+Personal protective equipment (PPE) will be procured and stored for essential personnel: - O The Facilities Department will maintain inventory of PPE as recommended by the NYS Education Department guidelines, and continually restocked as needed. - PPE will be stored on campus in compliance with the manufacturer's storage recommendations. - PPE will be readily available to any person in need. - 5.
+In the event an employee is exposed to a known case of a communicable disease that is the subject of a state disaster emergency involving a communicable disease, exhibits symptoms of such disease, or tests positive for such disease, and in order to prevent the spread or contraction of such disease in the workplace, the District will follow a set protocol for the exposure, as well as the disinfecting of the affected work area(s).
+The District's Building Level Emergency Plan contains an Infectious Disease Annex, section 25 which details: - The disinfecting of any area known or suspected to be infected with the communicable disease, as well as any common area surface and shared equipment such employees may have touched. - Available leave options for the affected employee(s) in the event of an employee's need to receive testing, treatment, isolation, or quarantine per state and local guidelines. - Note: Such protocol does not involve any action that would violate existing federal, state, or local law, including sick leave or health information privacy. - 6.
+The District will document the work hours and locations of all essential employees, including off-site visits, as follows: - o All entrances to campus buildings will be locked - All employees will use their access cards for entrance in order to document their entrance at each building - Payroll, attendance, and time cards will further document an employee's presence on campus.

+• With prior permission for campus access, visitors will sign a log upon entering each building

-Such protocol shall be designed only to aid in contract tracing and to help facilitate the provision of any benefits which may be available to certain employees and contractors.
+Such protocol shall be designed only to aid in contract tracing and to help facilitate the provision of any benefits which may be available to certain employees.